Robust Equilibria in Shared Resource Allocation via Strengthening Border's Theorem: Equilibrium and Good Allocation Probabilities

-For completeness, we include a version of a flow-based proof of Border's theorem in \cref{sec:border_details} given by~\citet{che2013generalized}.
-Our special case in \cref{thm:alpha_border} of the feasibility of interim allocation can be reduced to a flow problem as illustrated by \cref{fig:introductory_border_flow_network}, where the flows correspond to probabilities of groups of agent requesting and each getting allocated (see the caption for a detailed description).
-The flow network has a feasible flow of value $\Pr(S'\neq \emptyset)=1-\prod_{i\in[n]}(1-\alpha_i)$ if and only if there exist allocation probabilities $p_i^S$ inducing the $p_i$.
-The necessity of the condition (\ref{eq:introductory_border}) follows as the left hand side is the desired total interim allocation for agents in set $I$, while the right hand side is the probability that some agent in set $I$ appears.
-To see that this is sufficient, we note that this set of inequalities is equivalent to requiring that the capacity of each $(s,t)$ cut with finite capacity is at least the value of the desired flow.
+For completeness, we include a flow-based proof of Border’s theorem from \citet{che2013generalized} in \cref{sec:border_details}.
+Our special case (\cref{thm:alpha_border}) reduces the feasibility of interim allocations to a flow problem, illustrated in \cref{fig:introductory_border_flow_network}, where flows represent the probabilities of agent groups bidding and being allocated (see the figure caption for details).
+A feasible flow of value $\Pr(S' \neq \emptyset) = 1 - \prod_{i \in [n]} (1 - \alpha_i)$ exists if and only if there are allocation probabilities $p_i^S$ that induce the given $p_i$.
+The necessity of condition~(\ref{eq:introductory_border_new}) follows from interpreting the left-hand side as the total interim allocation to agents in set $I$, and the right-hand side as the probability that some agent in $I$ bids.
+Sufficiency follows by showing that these inequalities ensure every $(s,t)$ cut with finite capacity has at least the required flow value.